 Master's student admits to assaulting mother's private parts, starving her when he was stressed with studies

-SINGAPORE: A 30-year-old man began physically abusing his elderly mother in 2017, starving her and not allowing her to shower or "make noise" when he was stressed with school work.
+SINGAPORE: A 30-year-old man began physically abusing his 68-year-old mother in 2017, starving her and not allowing her to shower or "make noise" when he was stressed with school work.

 Andy Koh Ju Hua, who was studying for a Master's degree at the National University of Singapore at the time, also assaulted his mother's vaginal area with a metal padlock and with his knee.